Are you looking for beginner guitar lessons for 7 year old?

 Making it Fun

 At the end of the day, it’s crucial that the guitar teacher and student have a good relationship and that the lessons are fun.
-Beyond any book, song or method, this is the most important thing.
-Get to know your student, become friends with them, always be encouraging and excited about their progress!
+Beyond any book, song, or method, this is the most important thing.
+Get to know your students, become friends with them, and always be encouraging and excited about their progress!
 Take time in each lesson to goof around with them and get to know them.
 This is part of the pleasure of teaching music!

 Make Guitar Lessons Individual